In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Contribution

 \section{Contribution}

-Our main contribution is a set of interpretable, risk-calibrated linear models that perform better than existing actuarial risk assessments, and predict specific crime types.
+Our main contribution is a set of interpretable, risk-calibrated linear models that perform approximately as well as--- sometimes better than---existing actuarial risk assessments, and predict specific crime types.
 Other important aspects of our contribution are as follows:

 \begin{itemize} \item We consider multiple types of recidivism (\texttt{general}, \texttt{violent}, \texttt{drug}, \texttt{property}, \texttt{felony}, and \texttt{misdemeanor}) at two time scales (six-month, two-year) for a total of 12 prediction problems.